 A judge may also fail to honor an agreement that wasn’t filed properly, or that was filed without legal representation on either side.
 So if you plan to use either type of agreement, both you and your significant other will need your own lawyers to make it happen.

-Evans Law Group has helped hundreds of Austin-area residents craft fair, binding prenup and postnups to protect their futures.
+Evans Law Group has helped hundreds of Texas residents craft fair, binding prenup and postnups to protect their futures.
 If you’d like solid legal representation to create yours, contact us today to get started.